You must complete the project today.

 These are some ways you can increase focus to get more productive work done.

-Sure I have left out some points.
+Sure I could have left out some points.
 What other methods work for you in increasing your concentration?

 Please comment below.
 I’d love to know!